nikolayg/nikgrozev-website/_posts/blog/2014-06-02-advanced-automated-cloudstone-setup-in-ubuntu-vms-part-2.md

 To be on the safe side I'll repeat the **<u><span style="color:#993300;text-decoration:underline;">Security Notice!</span></u>** from the previous CloudStone post.
 CloudStone implicitly requires that all VMs can _ping_ each other and connect to each other at random ports.
-Thus you should create a separate firewall setting (i.e. a Security Group), which allows this and which is <u>used only for running CloudStone</u>.
+Thus, you should create a separate firewall setting (i.e. a Security Group), which allows this and which is <u>used only for running CloudStone</u>.
 The following screenshot shows the security group used in this tutorial, which allows pinging and access to all TCP ports from anywhere.
 Furthermore, CloudStone assumes that all machines can ssh into each other without any prompts.
-Hence our scripts need to copy the key (i.e. the <u>_pem_</u> file) across all machines.
-Thus it is advised to <u>create a new pem file only for running CloudStone</u>.
+Hence, our scripts need to copy the key (i.e. the <u>_pem_</u> file) across all machines.
+Thus, it is advised to <u>create a new pem file only for running CloudStone</u>.

 <figure>
   <img src="/assets/images/Advanced Automated CloudStone Setup in Ubuntu VMs Part 2/securitygroup-1024x538.png" alt="CloudStone security Group in AWS" >